dparne/Ng2Docs/README.md

 ### Modules
 - Make use of Angular modules to group related sections of a website so that they are only loaded when the section of the website is visited
+- Please checkout the documentation [here](https://angular.io/docs/ts/latest/guide/ngmodule.html)
 - You will need to import a component once for each module if you are using them across modules.
 - Services are an exception.
 They are providers injected at the root level.
 So they are available to all modules.
-- Provide Example, Naming Conventions

 ### Inline Templates / External Templates
 - Use ES6 specification string literal for multiline strings when writing inline html templates